Slugs in the Garden: 15 Solutions For Getting Rid of Slugs and Snails Naturally

-There are lots of species of birds that eat snails and slugs.
+There are lots of species of birds that eat slugs and snails.
 This means that you can reduce your snail and slug population by taking steps to attract more birds to your yard.
-This method is lethal for the snails, but it is along the lines of encouraging nature to take its course and does not require introducing chemicals into your garden.
+This method means the snails and slugs will die, however, it’s part of nature and the natural food chain.
+Additionally it means you don’t have to use chemical pesticides in your garden.
 It is also a quicker death than they would experience with snail poison or drowning methods.

 6. Get rescue chickens.

 You may already spread coffee grounds in your garden to add nutrients to the soil.
-Another benefit of sprinkling coffee grounds around your plants is that they help keep slugs and snails out of your garden.
+Another benefit of surrounding your plants with coffee grounds is that they help keep slugs and snails out of your garden.

 12. Spread salt or baking soda.